Total Pageviews

 Okay....?

 So we carried on with some quiet small talk.
 Finally after she ate, out came the animated chatter about her day, her life, her friends.
 It is amazing how many times this has happened at our meals and how much we learn sitting around the table.
-Meals are more than just about sustanence.
+Meals are more than just about sustenance.
 They are social times to be together and can be a safe place to share stories and talk about your day.

 Creating mealtime structure is something that we can do and make time for.
 I know more than anyone that life is busy as our kids play team sports and have social lives with friends.
 My best advice is whenever possible, on a regular basis, have family meals.
 Eat together, share, laugh and listen.
-You will never get a better education than around the dinner table, sharing food (and wine someitmes) with family and friends.
+You will never get a better education than around the dinner table, sharing food (and wine sometimes) with family and friends.

 Sunday, October 20, 2019